samba-rgb/wake/README.md

-      --script-in <PATH>          Path to a script to run in each selected pod (copied and executed as /tmp/wake-script.sh) --script-outdir <DIR>       Directory to save script output tar (overrides config) --his [QUERY]               Show command history or search for commands (e.g., --his "error logs") -h, --help                      Print help
+      --script-in <PATH>          Path to a script to run in each selected pod (copied and executed as /tmp/wake-script.sh) --script-outdir <DIR>       Directory to save script output tar (overrides config) --his [QUERY]               Show command history or search for commands (e.g., --his "error logs") --sample <NUMBER>           Randomly sample a subset of matching pods -h, --help                      Print help
   -V, --version                   Print version
 ```